stacks-network/stacks/rfcs/0003-rfc-proof-schema-v0.1.md

 #### Rules

-A <pre>date</pre> value by itself implicitly indicates the proof is true for the given date, with no positive or negative claims implied for any past or future dates.
+A date value by itself implicitly indicates the proof is true for the given date, with no positive or negative claims implied for any past or future dates.
 If there are two proof that are identical except for the data, the proof with the newest date should be considered current.

-A <pre>start</pre> value by itself indicates the proof transitioned from false to true (or true to false, for negative proofs) at the given date, with no positive or negative claims implied for any point after the start date.
+A start value by itself indicates the proof transitioned from false to true (or true to false, for negative proofs) at the given date, with no positive or negative claims implied for any point after the start date.

-An <pre>end</pre> value by itself indicates the proof transitioned from true to false (false to true) at the given date, with no positive or negative claims implied for any point before the end date.
+An end value by itself indicates the proof transitioned from true to false (false to true) at the given date, with no positive or negative claims implied for any point before the end date.

-A <pre>start</pre> combined with an <pre>end</pre> value indicates an inclusive range of date in which the proof was true (or false).
+A start combined with an end value indicates an inclusive range of date in which the proof was true (or false).

 ### Example

 The object being rated is:

+<pre><code>
-<pre><code>{ images: { "type": "avatar", "url": "https://pbs.twimg.com/profile_images/3696617328/667874c5936764d93d56ccc76a2bcc13.jpeg" } }</code></pre>
+{ images: { "type": "avatar", "url": "https://pbs.twimg.com/profile_images/3696617328/667874c5936764d93d56ccc76a2bcc13.jpeg" } }

-<pre><code>{[
+</code></pre>

+The finished proof object is:

+<pre><code>
+{[
     "proof": {
         "rater": "u/me",
         "ratee": "id/you",